 After a few months he quit the job, and became self employed full time.
 Simon Macbeth, became a self taught web designer in Leeds in 2009 and is really thankful for that because his happiness level has gone way up, and he’s now making money doing what he love’s to do and what he’s really good at.

-With 1 to 1 Web Design he employs a small team or developers, graphic designers and online marketers who all help make 1 to 1 Web Design the perfectly oiled business that he's always wanted.
+With 121 Web Design in Roundhay Leeds, Simon Macbeth employs a small team or developers, graphic designers and online marketers who all help make 121 Web Design the perfectly oiled business that he’s always wanted.

 Everyone else spent their time with family and friends during the holidays, but I had no one else to fall back on.
 I had a great time in college, but out of college I was by myself.
 During term time, I had that routine and structure and people to meet up with, but during the holidays I got bored of my own company.